gcantieni/hive-mind/README.md

 * Use an algorithm like [this one](https://en.wikipedia.org/wiki/Bees_algorithm) for bees to find the appropriate flower stores.
 This would imply that the player should recruit certain bees as scouts.
+* Implement a 'hive view' to micro manage specific hive functions

 ### Nitty-gritty checklist
 * ~~Menu of possible objects to place~~